MattiP99/rt_assignment2-ROS/ReadMe.md

-The track, designed by our professor, is the following and the car/Robot is the little blue dot whose scanner visibility is highlighted with that blue area
+The track, designed by our professor, is the following and the car/Robot is the little blue dot whose scanner visibility is highlighted with this blue area

 The world node publishes messages on the base_scan topic.
 Messages are LaserScan type, from sensor_msg package, and they provide the result of a single scan by the robot's laser sensors.